ngiengkianyew/daily-coding-problem/README.md

 Determine the orientation of each tile when the dominoes stop falling.
 Note that if a domino receives a force from the left and right side simultaneously, it will remain upright.

-For example, given the string `.L.R....L`, you should return `LL.RRRLLL.`
+For example, given the string `.L.R....L`, you should return `LL.RRRLLL`.

 Given the string `..R...L.L`, you should return `..RR.LLLL`.